emkcloud/livewire-tweak/docs/contents/prefix-core.md

 URL::defaults(['assetwire' => 'backend']);
 ```

-This is an example of the result when setting the manual prefix with `backend` value.
+Here's an example of the output when manually setting the prefix to `backend`.

 ```html
 <script src="https://mydomain.com/backend/vendor/livewire/livewire.js"></script>